jeffzwe/AlpsCropFormer/README.md

 Create a new venv and install all packages in requirements_cpu.txt

 ### Environment Cluster
 Create a new venv using the container of your choice and install all packages in requirements_cuda.txt.
-ADDITIONALLY, make sure that a torch version is install that supports your CUDA version.
+ADDITIONALLY, make sure that a torch version is installed that supports your CUDA version.
 Depending on the setup, a manual reinstall of the torch is necessary via:

 ```bash
 pip install --force-reinstall torch torchvision --index-url https://download.pytorch.org/whl/cu128